lensfun/lensfun/tools/calibration_webserver/calibration.rst

 Analysing incoming data
 ===========================

 So, somebody uploaded images.
-They appear in a new directory in the ownCloud share.
+They appear in a new directory in the Nextcloud share.
 The directory name is something like “215f9b_miller”.
 It starts with a hash and ends with the email name of the uploader (everything before the “@”).
 The cronjob on wilson.bronger.org creates a GitHub issue with the hash in the